felixguerrero12/OPScripts/README.md

 # rsa_generate.py
 rsa_generate.py generates a private key and public key.
 This python script generates a 2048 bytes size private.pem and receiver.pem.

+# twitch_msg.py
+twitch_msg.py uses a twitch api key to send messages to twitch on specific channels.
+This can be used to send messages to your favorites channels.